1. Admissions Application

 The nonrefundable $44 application fee must accompany your application.
 Online applicants can pay the fee by credit card at the time of submission.
 If your last institution attended is one of the two-year University of Wisconsin Colleges, you do not have to pay the $44 application fee.
 In cases of exceptional need, the fee may be waived.
 Students should print the Application Fee Waiver Request (PDF, 605K) and take it to their transfer/college advisor.

 High School: We require official high school transcripts which need to be sent to us by your high school.
 We review the high school record to check for proof of graduation, the completion of core high school preparation requirements, and to learn more about your educational background.
 High school grades will play a more important role in the admission review for applicants who have completed fewer transferable college credits.
 If you have earned your General Educational Development (GED) certificate or a High School Equivalency Diploma (HSED), you will need to submit your official score report in addition to the high school transcript.

-College: Request official transcripts from your high school and all post-secondary institutions The transcripts should include all college-level course work completed to date, including your current term in progress, and (if applicable) college classes taken during in high school.
+College: Request official transcripts all post-secondary institutions.
+The transcripts should include all college-level course work completed to date, including your current term in progress, and (if applicable) college classes taken during in high school.

 4. Two Written Statements

 We ask you to answer the following two questions, each in the form of a short essay.
 Review our list of tips for the written statements as you prepare your reponses.
 Both are required for all domestic and international applicants.

 1. Consider something in your life you think goes unnoticed and write about why it's important to you.

 2. Tell us why you decided to apply to the University of Wisconsin-Madison.
 In addition, share with us the academic, extracurricular, or research opportunities you would take advantage of as a student.
 If applicable, provide details of any circumstance that could have had an impact on your academic performance and/or extracurricular involvement.